darrenldl/blockyarchive/SBX_FORMAT.md

 Assumes configuration is **M** data shards and **N** parity shards.

+**Note** that the following only describes the sequence number arrangement, not the actual block arrangement.

 ### Common blocks header:

 | pos | to pos | size | desc                                |